How to Perfect Sticky and Sweet Filipino Barbecue Skewers

 • 1 teaspoon red pepper flakes

-• 4 pounds pork shoulder or chicken thighs, cut into 1-inch cubes
+• 4 pounds (1.81 kg) boneless pork shoulder or boneless skinless chicken thighs, cut into 1-inch cubes

 Directions

-2. Place chicken or pork cubes in a large Ziploc bag and pour marinade all over.
-Seal the bag, removing as much air as possible, and set in the refrigerator to marinate overnight, turning the bag over at least once during the process.
+2. In a 1-gallon zipper-lock bag, place chicken or pork cubes and pour marinade all over.
+Seal the bag, removing as much air as possible, and move meat until evenly coated.
+Refrigerate for 12 to 18 hours, turning bag and redistributing meat in marinade at least twice.

-4. While the fire is lighting, thread meat onto the skewer.
+4. While grill is heating, thread meat onto skewers.
 Each piece of meat should touch the next, but do not push tightly together.

 Special Equipment